June 26 – July 2, 2022

 Dr. Choi is a Nationally Certified Teacher of Music (NCTM) for the Music Teachers Association and adjudicated numerous festivals and competitions.
 A native of South Korea, Dr. Choi holds her Master’s degree in Piano Pedagogy and her doctoral degree in Piano Performance & Literature at the University of Illinois at Urbana-Champaign (UIUC).
 She was a faculty member at Millikin University and the Piano Lab Program Coordinator at UIUC.
 She has served on the piano faculty for Illinois Summer Youth Music camps since 2007 and has directed the Bradley Summer Piano Camp since 2014.

-Dr. Gingher has additional experience as a composer, arranger, producer, and as a free-lance audio engineer, and has produced albums on the Naxos, Centaur and China Record Corporation labels.
+Dr. Gingher has additional experience as a composer, arranger and free-lance audio engineer, having served as producer for albums on the Naxos, Centaur, Albany and China Record Corporation labels.
 Sam holds a DMA in Piano Performance and Literature (2015), MM in Piano Pedagogy (2011) and MM in Piano Performance (2009) from the University of Illinois at Urbana-Champaign, and BM in Piano Performance from UNC-Chapel Hill (2006).
-His former teachers include Timothy Ehlen, Thomas Otten, Edmund Paolantonio and Connie Kotis.
+His former piano teachers include Timothy Ehlen, Thomas Otten, Edmund Paolantonio and Constance Kotis.

 Natalie Landowski, Western Illinois University